YuriyGuts/persistent-touch-id-sudo/README.md

 ### Why is it a C binary instead of a shell script?

-Bash scripts cannot be added to Full Disk Access permissions directly, and the user might consider allowing `env` or `bash` too permissive.
-Building the tool as a native binary allows adding it to the allow list directly.
+Full Disk Access permissions cannot be granted to individual shell scripts.
+While we can add them to the allow list, it will only work if we allow full disk access for all `env` or `bash` processes, which is too permissive.
+Building the tool as a standalone native binary allows adding it to the allow list directly.

 ## Installing